 See what’s more impactful.
 “Thanks for the dinner,” or “I appreciate your thoughtfulness in making my favorite enchiladas.
 They tasted amazing.
 You really are a good cook.
 And I know that took extra time in your already busy day.”
-Which comment motivates you to put a little more effort in your next dinner?
+Which comment motivates you to put a little more effort into your next dinner?
 Right…the comment where you felt seen and validated…in other words appreciated.

 Appreciation brings the walls down between people.
 I have seen the angriest couple in therapy soften towards one another when we did an appreciation exercise.
 The couples would often say to the other, “well I don’t tell you I appreciate you because you know it already.”
 We may know it, but we all need to hear it.

 Appreciation starts with you.
 I want you to appreciate what you do for the family.
 Here’s what I mean.
 So many moms at the end of the day don’t feel like good moms.
 We feel we’ve fallen short.
-But what if at the end of the day your self-talk was, “I helped my daughter when she was having a melt down, even when I was slammed at work.
+But what if at the end of the day your self-talk was, “I helped my daughter when she was having a meltdown, even when I was slammed at work.
 Good job mom.”
 I know this sounds a little weird, but our self-talk matters.
 It’s a lot better than saying, “I don’t matter and I must be doing something wrong.”
 Negative self-talk will keep you tossing and turning all night long.

 When you appreciate yourself, you can appreciate others.
 Sometimes this takes some digging, it might not be obvious to you at first.
 You want your daughter to get her grades up and so you feel there is nothing to appreciate.
 But you want to affirm her character by saying things like; “You really showed initiative on your science project.
 You reached out to your teacher.
 You worked on it right away when you came home from school.
 And that’s really making a difference.”